Romani Holocaust

 Stephanie Holomek, a Roma victim of the Holocaust.

-The Romani Holocaust (Note: Also known as the Porajmos (/rom/, meaning "the Devouring"), the Pharrajimos (meaning "the Cutting up", "the Fragmentation", "the Destruction"), and the Samudaripen ("Mass killing").) was the genocide of European Roma and Sinti people during World War II.
-Beginning in 1933, Nazi Germany systematically persecuted the European Roma, Sinti and other peoples pejoratively labeled "Gypsy" through forcible internment and compulsory sterilization.
+The Romani Holocaust, also known as the Porajmos, (Note: Also known as the Porajmos (/rom/, meaning "the Devouring"), the Pharrajimos (meaning "the Cutting up", "the Fragmentation", "the Destruction"), the Samudaripen ("Mass killing"), or the Kali Trash ("Black Dread").) was the genocide of European Roma and Sinti people during World War II.
+Beginning in 1933, Nazi Germany systematically persecuted the European Roma, Sinti and other peoples through forcible internment and compulsory sterilization.
 German authorities summarily and arbitrarily subjected Romani people to incarceration, forced labor, deportation and mass murder in concentration and extermination camps.

 Under Adolf Hitler, a supplementary decree to the Nuremberg Laws was issued on 26 November 1935, classifying the Romani people (or Roma) as "enemies of the race-based state", thereby placing them in the same category as the Jews.
 Thus, the fate of the Sinti and Roma in Europe paralleled that of the Jews in the Holocaust.
 Historians estimate that between 250,000 and 500,000 Romani and Sinti were killed by Nazi Germans and their collaborators.

 In 1982, West Germany formally recognized that Nazi Germany had committed genocide against Sinti and Roma people.
-In 2011, Poland officially adopted 2 August as a day of commemoration of the Romani genocide.
+In 2011, Poland officially declared August 2nd as day of commemoration of the Romani genocide.

 Within the Nazi German state, first persecution, then extermination, was aimed primarily at sedentary "Gypsy mongrels".
 In December 1942, Heinrich Himmler ordered the deportation of all Sinti and Roma from the Greater Germanic Reich, and most were sent to the specially established Gypsy concentration camp at Auschwitz-Birkenau.
 Other Sinti and Roma were deported there from the Nazi-occupied Western European territories.
 Approximately 21,000 of the 23,000 European Roma and Sinti sent there did not survive.
 In areas outside the reach of systematic registration, e.g., in the German-occupied areas of Eastern and Southeastern Europe, the Roma who were most threatened were those who, in the German judgment, were "vagabonds", though some were actually refugees or displaced persons.
 Here, they were killed mainly in massacres perpetrated by the German military and police formations as well as by the Schutzstaffel (SS) task forces, and in armed resistance against the Nazi German occupation of Europe.